-Strictly adhere to guidelines for hand hygiene, standard precautions, and site preparation to minimize the risk of a health care–associated infection.undefined#ref15">15
+Strictly adhere to guidelines for hand hygiene, standard precautions, and site preparation to minimize the risk of a health care–associated infection.undefined#ref11">11

 Don appropriate personal protective equipment (PPE) based on the patient’s signs and symptoms and indications for isolation precautions.

 Infection control standards must be followed when obtaining a blood specimen.
-Appropriate safety devices should always be used and blood-borne pathogen standards should be followed to minimize the risk of exposure to blood-borne pathogens.16 The use of safer needleless devices, such as those with a reliable integrated safety feature, is recommended.16 Venipuncture requires an aseptic, no-touch technique.8 Veins used for venipuncture should be repeatedly assessed for infiltration, extravasation, infection, and phlebitis using standardized scales.11,12,13 Pain, burning, stinging, erythema, warmth, and subcutaneous swelling should be reported to the practitioner.
+Appropriate safety devices should always be used and blood-borne pathogen standards should be followed to minimize the risk of exposure to blood-borne pathogens.12 The use of safer needleless devices, such as those with a reliable integrated safety feature, is recommended.12 Venipuncture requires an aseptic, no-touch technique.5 Veins used for venipuncture should be repeatedly assessed for infiltration, extravasation, infection, and phlebitis using standardized scales.7,8,9 Pain, burning, stinging, erythema, warmth, and subcutaneous swelling should be reported to the practitioner.

-The correct amount of blood required by the laboratory must be drawn into each blood collection tube to ensure accurate laboratory test results and decrease the patient’s risk of anemia.10 Some blood collection tubes contain fixative agents that require an exact amount of blood in the collection tube.
-Blood collection tubes without fixative agents allow variable amounts of blood.
-Some laboratory tests require less blood than others; the minimum amount needed for a required laboratory test should be confirmed with the organization’s laboratory.10 Some fixatives are more likely to contaminate other blood specimens when blood collection tubes are sequentially engaged in the rubber-sheathed needle.
-Knowing the prescribed laboratory order of the blood specimens into the collection tubes is essential.17 The sequence of collecting blood specimens is different when using a syringe and transfer device than when using a vacuum-extraction blood collection system.
-Blood specimens should be transported to the laboratory immediately after collection per the organization’s practice.17 Some blood specimens may require special storage or handling, such as being placed on ice, refrigerated, or frozen.17
+The correct amount of blood required by the laboratory must be drawn into each blood collection tube (Table 1) to ensure accurate laboratory test results and decrease the patient’s risk of anemia.6 Some blood collection tubes contain additives that require an exact amount of blood in the collection tube.
+Blood collection tubes without additives allow variable amounts of blood.
+Some laboratory tests require less blood than others; the minimum amount needed for a required laboratory test should be confirmed with the organization’s laboratory and the manufacturer’s instructions for use.6 Some additives are more likely to contaminate other blood specimens when blood collection tubes are sequentially engaged in the rubber-sheathed needle.
+Knowing the correct laboratory order of the blood specimens to be obtained into the collection tubes is essential.13 Blood specimens should be transported to the laboratory immediately after collection per the organization’s practice.
+Some blood specimens may require special storage or handling, such as being placed on ice, refrigerated, or frozen.13

 Venipuncture can be painful, and the patient may experience anxiety or fear before the procedure.
 In some cases, just the appearance of a needle is frightening.
 A calm approach and skilled technique may help limit a patient’s aversion to venipuncture.
-Anxiety may be assuaged by communicating with the patient about how to help relieve the patient’s concerns.
+To reduce pain during venipuncture, an appropriate pain management strategy for the patient should be determined based on the patient’s condition, developmental level, and engagement of the patient and family.3 Anxiety may be assuaged by communicating with the patient about how to help relieve the patient’s concerns.

 Appropriate laboratory tubes should be obtained before the home visit.
 If needed, the laboratory should be called so that the proper tubes and the volume required to process the specimens can be confirmed.